 Many medical and research institutions (Harvard University and the University of California, San Diego, among them), recommend lemon water in the treatment of kidney stones, but this would be specific to someone who experiences kidney stones and is hoping to reduce the risk versus an everyday consumer.

-At the end of the day, there isn’t harm in consuming lemon or lime water to start off your day (or as a more enjoyable way to drink more water!).
+At the end of the day, there isn’t harm in consuming lemon or lime water to start off your day or even drinking lemon water before bed to help promote relaxation.
+Not to mention, it can be a more enjoyable way to drink more water.
 Asche says that really any citrus fruits will work, and while you won’t be getting as many nutrients as you would from eating the whole fruit, you’ll still take in some vitamins and will be upping your hydration.